esphome/esphome-docs/components/display/nextion.rst

 - ``upload_tft``: Start the upload process.
 See :ref:`nextion_upload_tft_file`

-The developer tools in Home Assitant can be used to trigger the update.
+The developer tools in Home Assistant can be used to trigger the update.
 The below code block is an example on how to set this up.
   .. code-block:: yaml

       api: